konishi-project/zimmerman/README.md

 Official frontend repo can be found [here.](https://github.com/x1zeth2x/kagawasan)
 ## Requirements

-This version uses PostgreSQL although you can use SQLite if you wish to.
+**Database**

+Zimmerman uses SQLite for development,
+SQLite in-memory for testing and
+PostGreSQL for production.

-When creating a Postgres Database, make sure to name it 'konishidb' or whatever you like and change the config name for the database in `zimmerman/main/config.py`
+When creating a Postgres Database, make sure to name it 'konishidb' or whatever you like and change the config name for the database in `zimmerman/config.py`

 **PostgreSQL Installation**